TJ-Albertson/resume/index.md

 ### What I want to do

-I am interested in any kind of development.
-Although it is evident that I've steered towards Full Stack web development.
+I am interested in any kind of development, however I feel I am most prepared for web development.

 ### Other technical knowledge